-English is widely spoken in most of our locations, however you can download the Google translate app on your phone just in case you may need it, or even may wish to try out some of the local language whilst you are away
+English is widely spoken in most of our locations, however, you can download the Google translate app on your phone just in case you may need it, or even may wish to try out some of the local languages whilst you are away

 Google Translate for Apple

 Your satisfaction is just important to the property owner/manager as it is to us.
 During your holiday if you have a problem or query with regards to the property, please contact the property owner/manager and they will do their best to resolve it.
 In the unlikely event that the owner/manager is unable to help, please follow the complaints procedure outlined in your booking terms and conditions.

 If you need us whilst you are travelling, you can contact us via the various means as noted below;